Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/postman/configure-postman.md

 ![A screenshot that shows postman configurations](../images/postman/Postman-Authorization-Tab.png)

 1. Choose **Get New Access Token** at the bottom of the page.
 1. The system asks for user sign-in credentials.
+Provide credentails of test user created for patient/practitioner based on test case.
 1. When you receive the token, choose **Use Token**.
 1. Ensure the token is in the Authorization Header of the REST call.
 1. Use this token to access FHIR resources based on the scopes specified in the environment variable.